BryanJacobs/FIDO2Applet/docs/FAQ.md

 - up to 32 characters of the RP ID, again AES256 encrypted
 - a max 64-byte-long user ID, again AES256 encrypted
 - the 64-byte public key associated with the credential, again AES256 encrypted
-- A 16-byte random IV used for encrypting the RP ID, user ID, and public key
+- Several 16-byte random IVs used for encrypting the RP ID, user ID, public key, large blob key, and the credential itself
 - the length of the RP ID, unencrypted
 - the length of the user ID, unencrypted
 - a boolean set to true on the first credential from a given RP ID, used